 In the photo to the right, Patricia McElroy, granddaughter of the late Dean Clarence H. McElroy, presents the McElroy Award to Paul Cunningham of Lawton, Okla.

 “I was in complete shock when they announced my name as the award winner,” recalled Cunningham.
 “I can think of a ton of other people in my class who are completely deserving.
 It was even better because I was there with my parents.
 My mom was beside herself.
 All I could think to do was to stand up and hug her and then go receive the award.
 It was just really humbling.”

-Cunningham knew early on he wanted to become a veterinarian.
+Cunningham knew at a young age that he wanted to become a veterinarian.

-“I was probably 6 or 7 years old the first time I went to the zoo,” Cunningham says.
+“I was probably 6 or 7 years old the first time I went to the zoo,” said Cunningham.
 “When I was around elephants and giraffes and feeding the sharks and things like that at the Oklahoma City Zoo, I realized that my love for animals was real and strong.”